alephium/docs/docs/ralph/getting-started.md

 Ralph provides lots of builtin functions, you can refer to [here](/ralph/built-in-functions).

-### Curly-braces syntax for asset approval
+### Braces syntax for asset approval

-In function calls, you could specify the amount of assets to be used by a function using curly-braces syntax.
+In function calls, you could specify the amount of assets to be used by a function using braces syntax.
+Additional details about the Asset Approval System (APS) can be found [here](/ralph/asset-permission-system).

 ```rust
 // Approve a certain amount of token1 for swapping